xtianbong/mben6270/README.md

 http://localhost:8000/
 ```

-You should see the homepage for the site (I'll be updating it weekly, but it should look something like this:
+You should see the homepage for the site.
+I'll be updating it weekly, but it should look something like this:

 ![Home Page](http://wlu-cp202.appspot.com/img/homepage.png)